Admissions Requirements

 High school students age 16 and older or who are juniors or seniors who have the authorization to participate in college courses and programs.
 (Early College admission and enrollment is handled through a student’s respective high school.
 For more information, please see the high school counselor.)

-Admission to the College does not guarantee entrance or enrollment into a particular course or program of study.
-The College reserves the right to establish selective admission procedures and give preference to residents of Community College District 514.
 Refer to the section titled Programs with Special Requirements below for specific information, or students seeking an F-1 student visa should refer to the section titled International Student Visa (F-1) on the Distinct Student Populations page.

 Honors Program